City of Deltona

 Background:

-public buildings, and other structures and facilities essential for our
+systems, public buildings, and other structures and facilities essential

 6. DELTONA COMMUNITY EVENTS: